pyxem/kikuchipy/doc/change_scan_pattern_size.rst

     >>> print(s3, s.data.dtype)
     <EBSD, title: , dimensions: (200, 149|30, 30)> uint64

-Note that :meth:`~kikuchipy-signals.ebsd.EBSD.rebin` casts the data to ``uint64``.
+Note that :meth:`~kikuchipy.signals.ebsd.EBSD.rebin` casts the data to ``uint64``.
 This means that in this example, each pixel in the binned scan ``s3`` takes up eight times the memory size of pixels in the original scan ``s``.
 If you want, you can :ref:`rescale the intensities <rescale-intensity>` to e.g. the ``uint8`` data type range.

+This also works for :class:`~kikuchipy.signals.ebsd_master_pattern.EBSDMasterPattern` signals.